Merritt-Woodwork/merrittwoodwork.com/src/_staff/president.md

   "builder" - more than a builder of physical things made, but a builder of people, teams, companies, partnerships, and communities.
-In his role at Merritt, he continues this commitment to being a "builder" - while also being part of making|building some of the finest interiors in the world!
+In his role at Merritt, he continues this commitment to being a "builder" - while also being part of making/building some of the finest interiors in the world!
 image: /uploads/brandon-davis-1.png
 display_number: 3
 lang: en